DVPO: Distributional Value Modeling-based Policy Optimization for LLM Post-Training: Experiments

 \paragraph{Baseline Initialization}In the math and scientific tasks, we use Qwen3-8B\cite{qwen3} for initialization.
 In the dialogue tasks, both the policy and reward models are initialized from Qwen3-8B and then fine-tuned on the Honor-Dialogue dataset.
 In our experiments, we implemented a PPO method based on the robust Bellman operator.
-Specifically, a multi-head value model is constructed to assign multiple value estimates to each token, which are then aggregated by selecting the lowest value as the current estimate to simulate the worst-case scenario.
+Specifically, a multi-head value model is constructed to assign multiple value estimates to each token, which are then aggregated by selecting the minimum value as the current estimate to simulate the worst-case scenario.
 This worst-case value serves as the optimization target, guiding the overall value model training toward robustness under adverse conditions. \paragraph{Training Noise} Noise is pervasive in RL training , especially under model-based feedback.
 Figure~\ref{fig:task-noise} illustrates the error rate in various reward signals.
 The noise in the rule-based reward from the majority vote generated data.

 \paragraph{Implementation Details} A majority vote of 5 samples is conducted.
 The risk threshold is set at 0.1, the number of interval quantile points is set to 200 and the number of distributional value head is set to 3.
 During training, the model generates dialogue tasks of length 4096 for reasoning tasks and 1024 for dialogue tasks.
-The experiments are conducted on 8 * NVIDIA A100 80GB GPUs.
+The experiments are conducted on 8 * NVIDIA A100 80GB GPUs.For further dataset construction, training details, and model initialization, please refer to Appendix.